-Unlike JS, F# projects requires all sources to be listed in compilation order in an
+Unlike JS, F# projects require all sources to be listed in compilation order in an

 .fsproj file.
 This may look quite restrictive at first, but it does have some advantages.

-Since a F# project takes its roots from the .NET ecosystem, we need to follow a few obligatory steps in order to add a file to F# a Project.
+Since an F# project takes its roots from the .NET ecosystem, we need to follow a few obligatory steps in order to add a file to an F# project.

 Create an .fsproj file